-The further into the reserve I walked the more the rain came down, bright moments were to be had though, first as a stunning male Stonechat hopped up onto a fence mere metres away from me, had I had a long lens and a bit of better light I would have had an amazing photo, then as I watched the chat a Kestrel swooped in an hovered directly over head, the light from the storm clouds and rain seeming to boost the oranges in the birds plumage, as it did to the oranges in the reserves scrub.
+The further into the reserve I walked the more the rain came down.
+Bright moments were to be had though; first as a stunning male Stonechat hopped up onto a fence mere metres away from me, had I had a long lens and a bit of better light I would have had an amazing photo; then as I watched the ‘chat a Kestrel swooped in an hovered directly over head.
+The light from the storm clouds and rain seeming to boost the oranges in the birds plumage.
+Just as it was the oranges in the reserves scrub.

 |Dark Skies over the Floodplain Forest Nature Reserve|

-With the rain now falling cold and heavy, and a chill wind whipping across the exposed water, I headed back home, another 5 miles clocked up, the cobwebs blown off, and a few nice bird sightings to boot.
+With the rain now falling cold and heavy, and a chill wind whipping across the exposed water, I headed back home.
+Aanother 5 miles clocked up, the cobwebs blown off, and a few nice bird sightings to boot.

 I’m Walking 2500 miles in 2017 to raise money for Birding For All – Read about it here – Please consider donating through My Donate

 Did you enjoy Then The Rain Came Down?
 Or find it useful?
 The please share with your friends, via the links below.